Since it was launched in March 2017, the Audax has proven to be a popular, versatile and successful design in the Fast Touring Sea Kayak genre.

 We‘ve retained the standard sized cockpit coaming, as many smaller paddlers testing the prototype remarked upon the versatility of the shape in allowing both knees-together, and a more traditional splayed leg position.

-These design points weren't reached through theorising alone; since the first prototype was built more than 18 months ago we've handed it over to a big range of paddlers, both confident and not-so-confident, in a wide variety of sea and bay conditions.
+These design points weren't reached through theorising alone; since the first prototype was built more than 18 months before the kayak was released we handed it over to a big range of paddlers, both confident and not-so-confident, in a wide variety of sea and bay conditions.
 We sought feedback each time, and honed the shape as we saw gaps between our theory and the reality on the water, and feel as though we now have a boat with the same broad appeal and performance scope as the Audax.

 The result is a sea kayak with potential for racing and fitness paddling, with a carrying capacity up to 120kg for extended multi day or multi week expeditions.
 It's made in Australia, designed and fitted out by Rob Mercer, and completely customisable to your colours and preferences.

-It's available in the 23.5kg Elite layup, a bombproof build designed to be put through the wringer by expeditions who are hard on their boats and gear, and the 22kg elite layup for premium strength to weight performance.
+It's available in the 24.5kg Elite layup, a bombproof build designed to be put through the wringer by expeditions who are hard on their boats and gear, and the 22.5kg elite layup for premium strength to weight performance.
 It's best suited to paddlers in the 58-88kg weight range.

 Get in touch to arrange a test paddle.